tikei/CarND-Term1-P2/project_writeup.md

 ![alt text][image4]

-Nevertheless, the final validation and test accuracies around 95% provides a good basis for further importvement.
+Nevertheless, the final validation and test accuracies around 95% provides a good basis for further improvement.

 ### Test a Model on New Images